ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

 **Account:**

 A unit that is minimally comprised of a unique account identifier, a deterministic ordering parameter, also referred to as a nonce, a balance of a Layer 1, Layer 2 or Sidechain unit of exchange, also referred to as a protocol token.
 Changes to an account are controlled by a unique cryptographic public and private key pair.
 There are typically additional account elements referring to instructions and data associated to the account that determine account changes.

+**Blob Gas:**

+A separate L1 gas fee and fee market, separate from the L1 gas fee for non-blob transactions introduced with EIP-1559  It is specifically designed for transactions that include blobs of data.
+These blobs are chunks of data introduced with the Ethereum Dencun upgrade under EIP-4844 to improve scalability, particularly for Layer 2 solutions.

 **Blockchain:**